NexPlayer/iOS-SDK/properties.md

 Origin when seeking within a file.

 Identifies different origins for seeking within a file.
-This is is passed to implementations of theNXRemoteFileIOInterfaceprotocol to indicate where to measure the seek offset from.
+This is is passed to implementations of the NXRemoteFileIOInterfaceprotocol to indicate where to measure the seek offset from.

 ```
 typedef enum NXFileSeekOrigin_ NXFileSeekOrigin